DJviolin/LEMP/README.md

 2. In virtual machines use fixed size disks to avoid problems (preferably 20gb minimum).
 3. Keep the original folder structure on the host (or you have to inspect and manually adjust every host folder in `docker-compose.yml` and `lemp.service` files)!
 4. Use CoreOS!
 This environment works with other local folders / linux OS, but in this case read 3.).
+5. Place your personal SSH public key in `~/.ssh/authorized_keys` file on your HOST (usually this is already done by the cloud-config file on CoreOS first boot)!
+This is the key that you use for login into your host VM, for example on your DigitalOcean VPS.
-5. Generate SSH private/public key pairs on your Host VM for Wordpress [SSH SFTP Updater Support](https://wordpress.org/plugins/ssh-sftp-updater-support/) plugin.
+6. Also, generate a new SSH private/public key pairs on your Host VM for Wordpress' [SSH SFTP Updater Support](https://wordpress.org/plugins/ssh-sftp-updater-support/) plugin.
 Command: `$ ssh-keygen -b 4096 -t rsa -N '' -C "your_email@example.com" -f ~/.ssh/wordpress_rsa`.
 This way you don't need SFTP support with libssh2 and you can dismiss ftp build configuration from PHP.
+7. Add this public key pair for the `authorized_keys` file too: `$ cat ~/.ssh/wordpress_rsa.pub >> ~/.ssh/authorized_keys`

 ## Usage